-Placing Renewables in the East of England Final Report Arup and White Consultants for East of England Regional Assembly (EERA) (February 2008) next review of th The work focuse Consultants were commissioned by the East of England Regional Assembly (EERA) to conduct a study to inform the ne East of England Plan, with regard to renewable energy generation.
-I on a selection of grid-connected onshore renewable energy technologies - wind, biomass and landfill gas - which In to around 92% of all renewable electricity production in the East of England.
-Objectives, Targets & Indicators define the resource potential of the region for electricity generation from renewable energy technologies; test, revise if appropriate and give spatial expression to the current Plan's 2020 targets for renewable energy production in the region2; recommend a waymark target for 2015; define broad areas of greater potential for particular technologies; propose sub-regional (/county) targets for renewable energy production; propose targets for renewable heat production; advise on likely trajectories for renewable heat and electricity beyond 2020, to inform the Review and the formulation of regional Climate Change Action Plan targets; and prepare the relevant draft text for the Review of the Plan, incorporating suitable criteria based policy.
+Placing Renewables in the East of England Final Report Arup and White Consultants for East of England Regional Assembly (EERA) (February 2008)

+Arup and White Consultants were commissioned by the East of England Regional Assembly (EERA) to conduct a study to inform the next review of the East of England Plan, with regard to renewable energy generation.

+The work focused on a selection of grid-connected onshore renewable energy technologies - wind, biomass and landfill gas - which currently amount to around 92% of all renewable electricity production in the East of England.

+- define the resource potential of the region for electricity generation from renewable - energy technologies; - test, revise if appropriate and give spatial expression to the current Plan's 2020 targets for renewable energy production in the region2; - recommend a waymark target for 2015; - define broad areas of greater potential for particular technologies; - propose sub-regional (/county) targets for renewable energy production; - propose targets for renewable heat production; - advise on likely trajectories for renewable heat and electricity beyond 2020, to inform the Review and the formulation of regional Climate Change Action Plan targets; and - prepare the relevant draft text for the Review of the Plan, incorporating suitable criteria based policy.